linode/docs/docs/products/networking/dns-manager/guides/incoming-dns-zone-transfers/index.md

 - is not equipped to handle large amounts of DNS traffic,
 - or does not implement any high availability features.

-As part of this, a common reason for using Linode's DNS provider as a secondary name server is if your primary name server is self-hosted.
+As part of this, a common reason for using Linode's DNS Manager as a secondary DNS provider is if your primary name server is self-hosted.
 This is true for users of cPanel, Plesk, and other web-hosting panels.
 It is also true for power-users that prefer to run their own dedicated DNS software, such as BIND, and manually update their DNS zone files.
 In these cases, you may value the control or automation from your current solution, but you desire more reliability and availability.

 1. Log in to the [Cloud Manager](https://cloud.linode.com/) and select **Domains** from the left navigation menu.
 Click the **Create Domain** button.